renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/API-Reference/api-reference-api-examples.md

 Send a file to your flow for analysis using the [File](/components-data#file) component and the API.
 Your flow must contain a [File](/components-data#file) component to receive the file.

 The default file limit is 100 MB.
-To configure this value, change the `LANGFLOW_MAX_FILE_SIZE_UPLOAD` environment variable.
+To configure this value, change the `AIEXEC_MAX_FILE_SIZE_UPLOAD` environment variable.
 For more information, see [Supported environment variables](/environment-variables#supported-variables).

 1. To send an image to your flow with the API, POST the image file to the `/api/v2/files` endpoint.